vboyev-MSFT/defender-docs/defender-endpoint/linux-support-offline-security-intelligence-update.md

 ## Configuring the Mirror Server

 > [!NOTE]
-> The management and ownership of the Mirror Server lies solely with the customer as it resides in the customer's private environment.
+> - The management and ownership of the Mirror Server lies solely with the customer as it resides in the customer's private environment.

-> [!NOTE]
+>
-> The Mirror Server does not need to have Defender for Endpoint installed.
+> - The Mirror Server does not need to have Defender for Endpoint installed.

 ### Get the offline security intelligence downloader script